jasoncable/i-can-program-too/manuscript/Chapter07.md

 ### Reference Types

 Reference types follow the same rules, but are a little more confusing as we will see.
 For all of the following examples, we will be using the following simple class.
-Each time we reassign a new instance of the class to a variable using the `new` keyword, our `FullName` property should reset to `Jason L. Cable`.
+Each time we reassign a new instance of the class to a variable using the `new` keyword, our `FullName` field should reset to `Jason L. Cable`.

     public class Name
     {